 In Los Angeles she was fortunate to have to opportunity to study with Dr. Qi Wei Zheng and his wife Dr. Chun Yi Qian.
 In March of 2006 she was part of a group of students and acupuncturists organized by Dr. Zheng and the China Beijing International Acupuncture Training Center.
 They were given the opportunity to work in four different hospitals in Beijing.
 It was there she was able to learn more advanced techniques of acupuncture, cupping, and moxabustion, as well as treatment with Chinese herbs.

 Dr. Rose has effectively treated patients with such health conditions as chronic back pain, sciatica, knee pain, joint pain, arthritis, chronic generalized pain, headaches, migraines, asthma, allergies, weight management, anxiety, depression, panic attacks, insomnia, fatigue, and stress related conditions.
 She has also helped a number pf people quit smoking using acupuncture and herbal medicine.
 She also works with women at all stages of life to deal with menstrual irregularities, gynecological issues, fertility and reproductive issues, pregnancy and labor induction, and menopausal symptoms.

 As an experienced and accomplished herbalist she treats a variety of conditions using Chinese herbal granulars and tinctures.
-She is especially knowledgeable in the area of herb- pharmaceutical drug interactions and myco-pharmacology, or the use of medicinal mushrooms to treat patients.
+She is an expert in the area of herb- pharmaceutical drug interactions and myco-pharmacology, or the use of medicinal mushrooms to treat patients.
 Medicinal mushrooms are not only a valuable health supplement, but are vital to the treatment of chronic conditions, auto-immune diseases, and rehabilitation from treatment for serious diseases such as cancer.

 Alex Rose employs the many different tools of Asian medicine to achieve the best results for her patients.
 Her passion for her profession and knowledge of not only the medicine, but also the vast history and cultural context help her treat conditions effectively and educate people so they have the correct expectation and impression of alternative medicine and its benefits.